fourxone/kiwimi2/README.md

 <script src="https://4x1.pw/projects/kiwimi2/js/kiwimi2.js"></script>
 ```

+upd: if you use the link, perhaps the adblock extension will swear at a third-party resource.
+In this case, just download the working file kiwimi2.js and upload it to your website.

 ## Modal window
 By default, the script searches for all images in the body of the site.
 If you set the k_modal="1" attribute to the <img> tag, the script will only search for an image with this attribute.